QuerySQLite

 QuerySQLite hijacks Julia's multiple dispatch to translate external database commands to SQL instead of evaluating them.
 To do this, it constructs a "model_row" that represents the structure of a row of data.
 If you would like to add support for a new function, there are only a few steps:

-• If your function will modify the row structure of the table, define a model_row_call method.
+@code_insteadmacro to specify the argument types for diversion into SQL translation. - If your function will modify the row structure of the table, define a

-• If you would like to show your SQL expression in a non-standard way, edit the show method for SQLExpressions.
+@translate_defaultmacro to name the matching SQL function.
+If more involved processing is required, define atranslate_callmethod instead. - If you would like to show your SQL expression in a non-standard way, edit the

 julia> using QuerySQLite